-A. This document includes information pertaining to geotechnical data.

-1.2 INVESTIGATION

-A. An investigation of subsurface soil conditions at the building site was authorized by the Owner, and is included in the bid documents

-1.3 REPORT

-- A. The Geotechnical Investigation Report is for information only, and is not a warranty of subsurface conditions. - B. The Report is made available for information only, and is not a Contract Document. - C. The information contained in the Report represents design criteria, recommendations, and guidelines that were utilized as the basis of design for the engineering of the earthwork operations, paving design, and foundation design indicated in the Contract Documents.
-No changes in this design criteria will be considered or permitted.
-Where options are indicated, the options were considered by the respective design team members and implemented in the construction documents.
+1.1 A. SUMMARY This document includes information pertaining to geotechnical data.
+1.2 A. INVESTIGATION An investigation of subsurface soil conditions at the building site was authorized by the Owner, and was subsequently performed by [], project no. [], dated [].
+1.3 REPORT A. The Geotechnical Investigation Report is for information only, and is not a warranty of subsurface conditions.
+B. The Report is made available for information only, and is not a Contract Document.
+C. The information contained in the Report represents design criteria, recommendations, and guidelines that were utilized as the basis of design for the engineering of the earthwork operations, paying design, and design team members and implemented in the construction documents.